eiipii/MLearnProjectDoc/doc/registers/UserStories.md

 US.0004 Working profile
 -----------------------

-A account can be user with different profiles.
+A account can be used with different profiles.
 A user can be a student on different schools, training companies, public courses, etc.
 There are also teacher profiles that can be related to a school, company, certifications, etc.

 ### Register as teacher.